Xanderlicious/mkdocs/docs/entrypoints.md

 In order for this to work, I would still create my DNS A records with my domain provider in the usual way to specify the subdomain for the service.
 (This will allow Lets Encrypt to still issue a valid certificate)

 I also need to create some local DNS records for the same subdomains to allow them to still route internally. (as they wouldn't be able to route externally)  This is done within my Pi-Hole's.
-I only need to create them on one Pi-Hole as Gravity Sync would then syncronise this across to the other.
+I only need to create them on one Pi-Hole as Gravity Sync would then syncronise across to the other.

 The local IP to specify here, would not be the IP Address of where the service is running, but the IP Address of where Traefik is running.